Peyman20122/Cryptocurrency-Investment-Analysis/README.md

-# Cryptocurrency-Investment-Analysis

-Below I have written a complete, professional, clean, and ready-to-publish **README.md** for the entire project—including calculating financial metrics, categorizing currencies, and analyzing the investment portfolio with portfolio simulation—on GitHub.
-Formatted + Structured + Copyable.

----

 # 📊 Crypto Risk & Return Analysis

 ### Risk & Return Analysis of Top 20 Cryptocurrencies Using Financial Metrics and Portfolio Modeling